 Due to the success of the VR experiences at Cannes, the technology was used at ILTM’s Asia event to showcase the location of the conference in Singapore the following year.
 Everywherebrand found some travel companies were nervous about the visual quality of VR as they are used to HD video.
 To overcome this, VR experiences had to tell an engaging relevant story and the creator has to carefully explain the experience beforehand.

 VR Technologies Enables Potential Customers to Access an Immersive Travel Experience for Potential Purchase

 Virgin Holidays decided they will use VR in their store by providing their own headsets working with Google Cardboard technology.
 To capture the 3D video needed to create the immersive VR experience, Virgin took a special 360 rig and GoPro cameras to a Virgin resort in Mexico.
 They walked along cliffs, went into hotels, sat on beaches, and swam with Dolphins to capture the whole range of experience on offer.
 The team also captured ambient sound from all the locations, so customers in-store could really feel like they were actually at the destinations.

 Customers were really impressed with the VR experience on offer in Virgin Holidays stores and responded by increasing their propensity to buy.
 Virgin said the results were ‘phenomenal’.
 They also said that not only did sales rise across the board, but sales of trips to the particular resort showcased by the VR technology rose significantly.

-Immersive learning re-creates in VR the day-to-day challenges workers encounter on the job, letting them practice what to do and say in a safe, realistic simulation.
-Where traditional methods might have had workers talk about a complicated scenario in a classroom or even role-play it with one another, VR trainings help them build their skills while seeing, hearing and feeling exactly what they would in the moment.
+Immersive learning leveraging VR simulates the challenges workers encounter on the job, which enables workers to practice what to do and stay in a safe.
+VR training can help build a worker’s skills while seeing, learning and feeling exactly what they would in the moment.